 As recently as a few years ago, if you wanted to be considered a cutting-edge expert in computer-assisted-legal-research (CALR) you only had to learn to use Lexis and Westlaw.
-While Lexis and Westlaw are still the major CALR vendors, you must be able to make use of other electronic databases as well as the Internet to do minimally competent research.
+While Lexis and Westlaw are still the major CALR vendors, you must be able to make use of other electronic databases, including Bloomberg Law, as well as the Internet to do minimally competent research.

 The general theory of electronic research comes in twos.
 Electronic information resources come in two basic levels of completeness: either full text records or abstract/index records.
 There are two basic linguistic difficulties in finding information: synonymy and ambiguity.
 There are two basic approaches for overcoming those difficulties in finding information: either subject or keyword search methods.
 There are two basic measures of search efficiency: precision and recall.
 And there are two basic tools for improving search efficiency: Boolean searching and field searching.

 Electronic resources have varying levels of completeness.
 Some resources are full-text databases, for example, newspaper articles on the Baltimore Sun’s web site at http://www.baltimoresun.com.
 Other resources are abstracts or indexes; a common example is an online library catalog.
 This type of resource does not provide the full text of the item, but provides varying levels of detail about the item, and citations for retrieving the full text.
 Some vendors provide databases of both types -- Lexis and Westlaw both have databases that are full-text and databases that are indexes only.
 Databases available on the Thurgood Marshall Law Library’s web page come in different varieties: full-text, partial full-text, and index/abstract only.
 Some resources that have full text may only have that text for a limited period of time.
 Beyond that time frame you may have to pay a document retrieval fee or use a subscription database to retrieve articles.
 The level of completeness is a factor to consider when you choose a certain resource.